I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 And you mentioned Nancy Pelosi in your last segment.

-Uh she, I believe, is third in line of succession to the presidency.
+She, I believe, is third in line of succession to the presidency.

 This is true.

-That would be the Al Rashid Hotel, and that would be Bernard Shaw.
+That would be the Al-Rashid Hotel, and that would be Bernard Shaw.

-Yes, sir, and I believe there are a couple other folks, obviously his his team with him, but they were in a unique position to get some actionable military intelligence that could have helped their country and could have saved some lives, potentially could have saved some lives, and they wouldn't even talk to their own government about you know things uh and under some misguided belief that a journalist.
+Yes, sir, and I believe there were a couple other folks, obviously his team with him, but they were in a unique position to get some actionable military intelligence that could have helped their country and could have saved some lives, potentially, could have saved some lives.

 That's right.

-That's right, because they couldn't take sides that would be compromising their objective principles.
+Because they couldn't take sides that would be compromising their objective principles.

-I was just really struck by the the unanimity and discipline with which the British press was able to control itself.
+I was just really struck by the unanimity and discipline with which the British press was able to control itself.

 Well, there's more involved there than you know.